turnerlabs/airflow_stacks/aws/packer/README.md

 # What is in the packer directory

-The airflow_websched_python2 path contains the code to generate a python 2.7 AMI of an airflow webserver and scheduler that works with Airflow 1.10.0.

 The airflow_websched_python3 path contains the code to generate a python 3.6 AMI of an airflow webserver and scheduler that works with Airflow 1.10.0.

-The airflow_worker_python2 path contains the code to generate a python 2.7 AMI of an airflow worker that works with Airflow 1.10.0.

 The airflow_worker_python3 path contains the code to generate a python 3.6 AMI of an airflow worker that works with Airflow 1.10.0.